CBAM and Indian Steel: What the Carbon Levy Actually Costs and How to Respond

 Is the BF-BOF route viable for EU exports in the long run?

 The BF-BOF route as currently operated is not viable for EU exports by 2034 without either significant emission reduction or CCUS.
-The CBAM factor rises to 100% in 2034 and EU ETS prices are projected to reach €130 per tonne by 2030.
+The CBAM obligation rises to 100% in 2034 and EU ETS prices are projected to reach €130 per tonne by 2030.
 For BF-BOF plants with emission intensity around 2.1 tCO₂/t, the CBAM levy will represent a material share of the product value for commodity grades — making EU market access uneconomic without decarbonisation action.
 The viable pathways for BF-BOF plants are: BAT upgrades to reduce intensity to around 1.8 to 2.0 tCO₂/t (which reduces but does not eliminate CBAM exposure), integration of CCUS to capture blast furnace gas CO₂, or transition to DRI-EAF as asset cycles allow.

 What is India’s Green Steel Taxonomy and how does it relate to CBAM?